KabirKhan1512/DE-Practice-Sprint/README.md

 Lecturer (Statistics) & Cloud Data Engineer
 Focused on building scalable, cloud-first data pipelines.

-📍 *“Blending traditional rigor with modern engineering.”*
+📍 *"Blending traditional rigor with modern engineering."*

 ---

 ## 🏁 Final Note

-This repository isn’t just a collection of scripts — it’s a **complete professional journey** toward becoming a well-rounded data engineer.
+This repository isn't just a collection of scripts — it's a **complete professional journey** toward becoming a well-rounded data engineer.
 Every folder, note, and DAG reflects deliberate practice toward mastering **data flow, transformation, and architecture.**

-> If you’re starting your own journey — clone, learn, and build on it.
+> If you're starting your own journey — clone, learn, and build on it.